 This is the least expensive variety and one that is recommended to avoid, if possible.
 It weighs less than 1.5 pounds per cubic foot, making it the lowest grade PU available.

 It is not suitable to provide support or offer comfort.
 It also breaks down fast and will need to be replaced quickly.
-You are better to spend a little more on a higher quality product that will last longer, so you really get your money’s worth out of it.
+It is better to spend a little more on a higher quality product that will last longer, so customers are really getting their money’s worth out of it.

 High Density (HD) Polyurethane